zhi3385/machine_learning/README.md

 * Step5: open https://ollama.com/search to find models, open webui http://localhost:3000 and pull the model from ollama, start chat, while chatbot is running, use nvidia-smi to monitor GPU load.

+to start a pytorch docker, find the tags match the Cuda version from the driver https://hub.docker.com/r/pytorch/pytorch/tags